-- How many additional Homes can we create on our existing sites? - What would the return he?
+- How many additional Homes can we create on our existing sites? - What would the return be?

-Prepare a strategy to deliver the various types of hidden homes www.jrp.co.uk
+Prepare a strategy to deliver the various types of hidden homes

 Simple infill or back land projects grouped and delivered by the existing Development team; Rooftops - use a specialist consultant to package and manage the programme; Regeneration or partial regeneration - use the existing regeneration teams.